 The single finger pointing has become so ubiquitous in the street photography world that I considered carrying one around so I could insert it into any old boring scene and make it instantly better.
 Like a selfie stick.
 But another person pointing stick.
 The point is that pointing is a street photography cliché.

-Edas Wong takes this idea to another level by incorporating the pointing finger in a way that is both abstract and integral to the image.
-The finger draws your eye to the skater where you realize that the giant hand could be the cause for the skater’s distress.
-It’s a funny image that engages on a number of different levels.
+Edas Wong takes this idea to another level by incorporating the pointing finger in a way that is essential for the composition of the image.
+The pointing finger draws you into the frame and leads your eye to the delicate interplay of forearm, backpack and lips.
+It’s a simple but masterful use of timing to create a rock solid image.
 Nicely seen, indeed!

 The Mirror, Mirror On The Street